Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals.md

 - Apply a structured approach to planning and building software projects
 - Evaluate the prevalence and benefits of online code collaboration tools
 - Understand how collaborative development improves software quality
+/// details | Knowledge Check

-!!! question "Knowledge Check"
+    type: question

+### Questions

-    **Question 1:** Why is it important to define clear requirements before starting development?
+1. **Why is it important to define clear requirements before starting development?**

-    **Question 2:** How do collaboration tools like GitHub improve the software development process?
+2. **How do collaboration tools like GitHub improve the software development process?**

-    **Question 3:** What might happen if the testing phase is skipped or rushed?
+3. **What might happen if the testing phase is skipped or rushed?**

+/// details | Sample Answers
-    ??? success "Answers"
+    type: success

-        **Answer 1:** Clear requirements prevent scope creep, ensure all stakeholders have aligned expectations, reduce development time, and minimize costly changes later.
-Without clear requirements, projects often fail or exceed budgets.
+1. **Defining clear requirements prevents scope creep, aligns stakeholder expectations, reduces development time, and minimizes costly changes.
+Without clear requirements, projects may fail or exceed budgets.**

-        **Answer 2:** GitHub enables version control, facilitates code review, tracks issues, enables parallel development, and provides documentation tools.
-This leads to higher code quality, better collaboration, and more maintainable software.
+2. **GitHub provides version control, code review, issue tracking, parallel development, and documentation tools.
+These features improve code quality, collaboration, and maintainability.**

-        **Answer 3:** Skipping testing can lead to bugs reaching users, security vulnerabilities, poor user experience, higher maintenance costs, and potential system failures.
-Testing ensures reliability and user trust.
+3. **Skipping or rushing testing can result in bugs reaching users, security vulnerabilities, poor user experience, higher maintenance costs, and system failures.
+Testing ensures reliability and user trust.**
+///
+///

+---

+### SDLC Steps: Installation & Maintenance

+**7. Installation**
-    - Installation is the process of deploying the software to its intended environment, such as a user’s device or a web server.
-This step ensures users can access and use the software.
+- Installation is deploying the software to its intended environment (user device, web server, etc.), making it accessible to users.
 - *Example: Installing a new version of a school management system on all classroom computers.*

-8. **Maintenance**
+**8. Maintenance**
-    - Maintenance involves updating, improving, and fixing the software after it has been released.
-This ensures the software remains secure, efficient, and relevant over time.
+- Maintenance means updating, improving, and fixing the software after release to keep it secure, efficient, and relevant.
 - *Example: Releasing updates for a fitness tracking app to add new features and fix bugs reported by users.*

 ### Key Learning Outcomes